DheerajMadda/test/README_Trainer.md

 &emsp;&emsp; □ **FP32**: This is the default training precision (single-precision) of the Trainer.
 Range:- 1.17e-38 to 3.40e38 </br>

-&emsp;&emsp; □ **FP16 AMP (Automatic Mixed Precision)**: It trains the model in both FP32 and FP16.
+&emsp;&emsp; □ **FP16 AMP (Automatic Mixed Precision)**: FP16 Range:- -65504 to 65504.
+FP16 AMP trains the model in both FP32 and FP16.
 The reduction in memory consumption may not be significant.
-It is preferred over true FP16 as it uses both the single and half precisions that will avoid producing NaN values during training. </br>
+It is preferred over true FP16 as it uses both the single and half precisions that will avoid producing NaN values during training.
+There will be significant reduction in memory usage. </br>

 &emsp;&emsp; □ **BF16 AMP (Automatic Mixed Precision)**: Brain-Floating, BFP16 (half-precision: a format that was developed by Google Brain, an artificial intelligence research group at Google).
 It helps in reducing memory consumption.
 It has the same dynamic range as FP32.
 It is important to note that it is only supported on the Ampere architecture GPUs and the Trainer will raise an Exception if it is compiled with BF16 for CPU, or the GPU that does not support it.
 Range:- 1.17e-38 to 3.40e38.
 Now, BF16 AMP (Automatic Mixed Precision), it trains the model in both FP32 and BFP16.
-The reduction in memory consumption may not be significant. </br>
+There will be significant reduction in memory usage.  </br>

 - **Gradient Accumulation:** The Trainer comes with easy to use gradient accumulation technique.To use the gradient accumulation, **gradient_acc_steps** need to be set as an integer value that specifies the number of steps the gradients should be accumulated before updating the model parameters. </br>